PlexTechIP/plex-mailer/README.md

 SHEET_NAME=<google_sheet_name>
 ```

+I recommend using your personal GMail account so that you don't have to log in through CalNet.
+This login is just so that we can bypass CAPTCHA.

 In order to get the `SPREADSHEET_ID` field, go to whichever Google Sheet you want to populate (e.g. the master client sourcing spreadsheet) and look at the URL.

 The URL will come in this format: